MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ## Containers

-### The API version you use for Microsoft.App is deprecated, use latest API version
+### The API version you use for Microsoft.App is deprecated.
+Use the latest API version.

-The API version you use for Microsoft.App is deprecated,  use latest API version.
+The API version you use for Microsoft.App is deprecated.
+Use the latest API version.

 Learn more about [Microsoft App Container App - UseLatestApiVersion (The API version you use for Microsoft.App is deprecated, use latest API version)](https://aka.ms/containerappsapiversion).